U.S. Route 66 in Texas

 U.S. Route 66 (US 66, Route 66) in the state of Texas extended across the Texas Panhandle from its designation in 1926 to its decommissioning in 1985.
+From the New Mexico state line in Glenrio to Amarillo in Potter County, US 66 was directly located along the historic Ozark Trail, an auto trail that stretched from St. Louis, Missouri to Las Vegas, New Mexico.

 Route description

-The original US 66 followed an east-west line across the Texas Panhandle from Glenrio, New Mexico and Texas to Texola, Oklahoma.
+The original US 66 followed an east–west line across the Texas Panhandle from Glenrio to Texola, Oklahoma.
 When Interstate 40 (I-40) was constructed most of the highway was upgraded in place, reducing construction costs and keeping existing towns close to the new highway to minimize tourism losses.
 Bypassed towns included Glenrio, Adrian, Vega, Conway, Groom, Jericho, Alanreed, McLean, and Shamrock; US 66 in each is retained as a business loop or spur of I-40.
 Outside of the towns, US 66 is typically retained as a frontage road for I-40.

 Route 66 originally crossed from New Mexico into Texas at Glenrio, an unincorporated community founded in 1903 as a Rock Island Railroad siding.
 During Route 66's heyday, Glenrio's cafés, filling stations and businesses such as the First/Last Motel in Texas served travellers on the highway; after the road was bypassed in 1973, Glenrio became a ghost town.

 Adrian (pop.
 149) bills itself as the geographic "Midpoint of Route 66".
 Flo of Flo's V-8 Diner in Pixar's Cars is based on Fran Houser (who owned the Midpoint Café but has since semi-retired); the Mia and Tia characters are based on two sisters at the Midpoint Café.
 In Vega, Texas, the 1947 Vega Motel remains in operation as a historic motel.